Commands

 A directory where scan output should be stored.
 The directory will be created, if it does not already exist.

-• Defaults to output.
+- Defaults to

 --output-subdirectory